Quick and Easy Romesco Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is a nut-free recipe for Spanish-style romesco sauce, a delicious puree of roasted red peppers blended with garlic, vinegar and spices.
+Move over baba ganoush and salsa verde!
+This recipe for Spanish-style romesco sauce is one of those goodies I reach for on repeat.
+It’s a savory, creamy puree of roasted red peppers blended with garlic, vinegar, and spices.
 If you use roasted red peppers from a jar, this sauce is ready to serve in minutes.

-Romesco sauce tastes delicious either served warm or at room temperature (even straight out of the fridge if you can’t wait).
-It pairs perfectly with any Mediterranean-style recipe, as well as pasta, vegetables (it’s so GOOD on roasted sweet potatoes!), grilled fish and chicken, steak, or eggs — and so much more!
+- Romesco sauce is good served warm or at room temperature (even straight out of the fridge if you can’t wait).
+It pairs perfectly with Mediterranean-style recipes, as a roasted red pepper pasta sauce, with vegetables (it’s so GOOD on roasted sweet potatoes!), grilled fish and chicken, steak, or eggs — and so much more!

-This tasty, piquant sauce has literally become a staple in my fridge, right next to my other must-have sauces.
-It tastes slightly less fiery than chili pepper and vinegar sauces like sriracha and harissa.
+This tasty, piquant sauce has become a staple in my fridge, next to my other must-have homemade sauces that complement my pasta recipe collection (hello quick marinara sauce with canned tomatoes!).

 Romesco is a classic Spanish sauce from the port city of Valls in Catalonia.
 It’s typically based on mild red chili peppers and olive oil, although every cook and region has their own way of making it.
 It sometimes uses almonds, hazelnuts or breadcrumbs as a thickener.